 Capstone Presentations- The Capstone Session gives you an opportunity to integrate all workshops into an overall vision of "Best Practices" in nonprofit management.
 Review the competencies and put your plan for success into action.
 You will give a 10-minute presentation on how the information you have gained will be put to use in your respective businesses as a result of completing this program.
 Your completion certificate from the Nonprofit "Best Practices" Management Certificate program is presented to you at the end of this workshop.
 (8:30 - 2:00)

-Grants may be available for agencies funded or affiliated with United Way.
+Grants may be available for Saginaw County Agencies funded or affiliated with United Way.
+The Full Grant application download is located to the left or call 989-964-4048 for more details

 Please note: Do not call the United Way - All registration and information may be obtained from SVSU Office of Continuing Ed & Professional Development call 989.964.4048.